akashdeep-ti/LPM_testing/README.md

-This branch contains the helper scripts that have to b run to test various lpm combinations.
+This branch contains the helper scripts that have to be run to test various lpm combinations.
-It is also used to test all other features.
+It is also used to test all other features (FSP).